drivendataorg/cloud-cover-runtime/README.md

 On the official code execution platform, we will take care of mounting the data―you can assume your submission will have access to `/codeexecution/data/test_features`.
 You are responsible for creating the submission script that will read from `/codeexecution/data` and write out `.tif`s to `/codeexecution/predictions`.
 Once your code finishes, some sanity checking tests run and then the script will zip up all the `.tif`s into an archive to be scored on the platform side.

-For reference, here is the relevant directory structure inside the container. **Your `main.py` should read from `/codeexecution/data/test_features` and write to `/codeexecution/predictions` in order to generate a valid submission.**:
+For reference, here is the relevant directory structure inside the container. **Your `main.py` should read from `/codeexecution/data/test_features` and write to `/codeexecution/predictions` in order to generate a valid submission.**

 ```sh
 $ tree /codeexecution